Website Manager

 E) New Candidates

 Section 2.
-Only one person will be selected as Manager for purposes of having their child play on the team.
+Only one person will be selected as Manager for the purpose of having their child play on the team.

 Article 14 - Awards